scikit-build/scikit-build-core/README.md

 # This controls the CMake build type
 cmake.build-type = "Release"

+# The targets to build - empty builds all default targets.
+cmake.targets = []

 # Display logs at or above this level.
 logging.level = "WARNING"